In this blog, I will show you the steps to host a WordPress website in the EC2 Instance with Remote RDS (Mysql)

 Step 16: Go to the /var/www/html/wordpress directory and add below line in the .htaccess file.

-Step 17: Now access the Linux server IP address in the browser to see wordpress site.
+Step 17: Now access the Linux server IP address in the browser to see the wordpress site.

 Select your preferred language.